gvwilson/thirdbit/src/fiction/iffy/index.md

 pointing the wrench at the service bot.
 The gun on the back of the sentry bot beside barked twice.
 The first shot punched a hole through the other bot.
-The second caught it off-center and sent it spinning across the floor.
+The second caught it off-center and sent it spinning.

-The tunnel at the other end of the bunker had a blast door to match the one behind them.
-Iffy closed her eyes,
+As it tumbled to the floor,
-but before she could talk it into locking itself it slid open to reveal a pair of Marines.
+a door opened near the reactor to reveal a pair of exoskeletoned Marines.

 "Iffy, please,"
-Wales' voice said through a speaker on one of their exoskeletons.
+the doctor's voice said through a speaker on one.
 "I really didn't want to have to do this."

 Iffy felt rather than saw the three-legged bot move.
 "No!" she shouted.
-Its gun fired twice
+Even as its gun fired,
-but it was already falling as the Marines' auto-targeted shots brought it down.
+the Marines' auto-targeted shots brought it down.

 She was falling too.
 Something had knocked the breath out of her.